Mike Scott (basketball, born 1986)

-Mike Scott (born August 12, 1986) is an American basketball coach and former player who is currently the acting head coach at Cal State Bakersfield.
+Mike Scott (born August 12, 1986) is an American basketball coach and former player who was most recently the acting head coach at Cal State Bakersfield.

 Playing career

 A point guard, Scott began his college basketball career at TCU before transferring to Fairleigh Dickinson.

 Coaching career

 After a brief professional career in Germany's 2.
 Basketball Bundesliga, Scott returned to the United States, where he served as an assistant coach for several collegiate programs.

-Cal State Bakersfield (2017–present)
+Cal State Bakersfield (2017–2026)

 Scott was hired as an assistant coach at Cal State Bakersfield by Rod Barnes in 2017.
 He was promoted to acting head coach in 2025 following Barnes' abrupt resignation from the program six weeks before the beginning of the 2025–26 season.

+On March 26, 2026, Todd Lee was hired to replace Scott as the head coach of the Roadrunners.